open-telemetry/opentelemetry-js-contrib/GUIDELINES.md

 ### OpenTelemetry API

-Instrumentation SHOULD NOT add a dependency on `@opentelemetry/api`, as using multilpe instrumentations might install multiple api versions into the user node_modules directory.
+Instrumentation SHOULD NOT add a dependency on `@opentelemetry/api`, as using multiple instrumentations might install multiple api versions into the user node_modules directory.
 It SHOULD add an entry in `"peerDependencies"` in `package.json` with the **minimum** api version it requires, as caret range (for example: `^1.0.0`).

 Users and distributions need to install a version of `@opentelemetry/api` that is compatible with the instrumentation to use it.